cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 The [Deno Fresh](https://fresh.deno.dev) full-stack web framework uses [Preact](https://preactjs.com/) -- a scaled-down version of [React](https://react.dev/) -- under the covers to serve web sites and applications.
 While React requires a bit of juggling to use web components (although that is [changing in React 19](https://react.dev/blog/2024/04/25/react-19#support-for-custom-elements)), Preact was built to [fully support web components](https://preactjs.com/guide/v10/web-components/).

-Besides supporting rendering Web Components, Preact allows its functional components to be exposed as a Web Component.
+Besides the support of rendering Web Components, Preact allows its functional components to be exposed as a Web Component.
 We will not cover that behavior, but you can discover it in the [Preact Web Component Documentation](https://preactjs.com/guide/v10/web-components/#creating-a-web-component).
 Instead, we will focus on how to use Web Components with Preact in Deno Fresh.

-I have created an example app showing how to Fresh can be used to work with Web Components to accompany this article ([source code](https://github.com/cdoremus/fresh-webcomponents)).
+I have created an example app showing how Fresh can be used to work with Web Components that accompany this article ([source code](https://github.com/cdoremus/fresh-webcomponents)).
 The application has also been [deployed to Deno Deploy](https://fresh-webcomponents.deno.dev/).

 The best way to integrate Web Components with Fresh is to use Fresh for server-side rendering and routing.
 Here's a simple web component that displays a message:
 ```ts